gc3pie/gc3pie/docs/contributors/contributing.rst

     [TOX] py26: commands succeeded
     [TOX] congratulations :)

-(See section `skipping tests`_ for a discussion about how and when to define skipped tests.)

 Option ``-r`` instructs `tox`:command: to re-build the testing virtual environment.
 This is usually needed when you update the dependencies of GC3Pie or when you add or remove command line programs or